Can I include Batch or Production Recipes in my Physicals?

 Knowing the different item types is essential for accurate inventory tracking and clean financial reporting.
 Each type—whether matrix, parent-child, kit, or no count—controls how items are counted, sold, and expensed.
 Using the right type streamlines ...

-• How To: Create a Retail Item (Individual SKU)
+• How To: Create Recipes

 • Popular Articles